google/temporian/docs/src/user_guide.md

 Processing operations are performed by **Operators**.
 For instance, the [tp.simple_moving_average()](TODO: link) operator computes the [simple moving average](https://en.wikipedia.org/wiki/Moving_average) of each feature in an EventSet.

 Operators are not executed individually, but rather combined to form an operator **Graph**.
 A graph takes one or multiple EventSets as input and produces one or multiple EventSets as output.
 Graphs can contain an arbitrary number of operators, which can consume the ouput of other operators as input.
-You can see a graph as a computation graph where nodes are operators.
+You can see a graph as a computation graph where Nodes are operators.

 TODO: Graph plot